HARDING, VINCENT.

 Biographical Note

 Vincent Gordon Harding was born in New York City in 1931 and grew up in Harlem and the Bronx.
 He attended New York City public schools and graduated in History from the City College of New York in 1952.
 He earned an MS degree in journalism at Columbia University in 1953.
-After two years in the army (1953-1955), Harding lived in Chicago for six years, serving as lay minister in churches on Chicago's south side and working on graduate studies at the University of Chicago.
+After two years in the Army (1953-1955), Harding lived in Chicago for six years, serving as lay minister in churches on Chicago's South Side and working on graduate studies at the University of Chicago.

 Harding married Rosemarie Freeney in 1960, and they spent four years as workers in the freedom movement, assisting the Southern Christian Leadership Conference, Student Nonviolent Coordinating Committee and Congress of Racial Equality throughout the South.
 During the years from 1961-1964, they were supported by the Service Committee of the Mennonite Church as they headed an interracial work project, The Mennonite House in Atlanta, Georgia.
 In 1964 Harding returned to Chicago to complete his doctorate degree in History, which he accomplished in 1965.